Ignore what Human Resources wants and they won't want you.

 Bless Vaidian was one of the grand prize winners for the last two JobMob Guest Blogging Contests.
 She currently works in the Career Services Department of Pace University.
 Thanks to the prizes she won from these contests, she started Career Transitions Guide.
 Join her network on Twitter @BlessCareers and the Career Transitions Guide Facebook page.

-This article is part of the The $10000 7th Annual JobMob Guest Blogging Contest.
+This article was part of the The $10000 7th Annual JobMob Guest Blogging Contest.